vincentch99/Airbnb-Analysis/README.md

 # Airbnb-Analysis
 Not sure when to go for your next trip to Seattle/Boston? look no further because this tool will tell you what is the best time to visit Seattle and Boston.
+The code will show you how to get the average price of the year, average price per month, and the busiest time, for each city.

 ## Libraries
 Use the package manager pip to install the required libraries.